 Also known as Tsarska Turshia or the “King’s” Turshia, Bulgarians believed that this pickled dish used to be served for the Kings and remains the old recipes after centuries.
 That means it’s so flavorful that it can stand for a snack on its own, not just a side dish.

-The traditional Bulgarian recipe includes carrots, radishes, tomatoes, cauliflower, and, most importantly, bell peppers.
-Peppers also take part in the marinade liquid, along with vinegar, salt, vegetable oil, and some other spices.
+The traditional Bulgarian recipe includes carrots, unripe tomatoes, cabbage, cauliflower, and, most importantly, bell peppers.

 This last is among the pride dishes of the Bulgarians.
 And though Printsessa may be an excellent choice for breakfast sandwiches, many usually have it as a snack or fast food dish.
 The name ‘printsessa’ is actually “princess” in English, but its origin is still debated today.